kelvinkaicheung/Kelvin-Ip-Profile/README.md

 A 3 weeks project using Bootstrap and native javascript.
 Check it out <a href="https://github.com/kelvinkaicheung/Kelvin-Ip-Profile/blob/edd7866c6fbb4f0acba6b4434b6771a9fc98dfe7/websummer.md"> here </a>.

 # HKTutoring
-A combination of android app and website using android studio, native javascript and firebase.
+A combination of android app and website using android studio, native javascript, react, nodejs and firebase.
 Fully functional and commercialised.
 Check it out <a href="https://github.com/kelvinkaicheung/Kelvin-Ip-Profile/blob/edd7866c6fbb4f0acba6b4434b6771a9fc98dfe7/HKTutoring.md">here</a>.

 # Unlockme
 A static promotional page and a fully functional app in ios and android using React Native.
 Check it out <a href="https://github.com/kelvinkaicheung/Kelvin-Ip-Profile/blob/edd7866c6fbb4f0acba6b4434b6771a9fc98dfe7/Unlockme.md">here</a>.